Hurricane could boost insurance pricing

 Historically, shares of reinsurance companies, which insure the insurers, lose value during typical late summer and early fall hurricane seasons but rally sharply after major storms, according to an August 22 research report from JMP Securities.
 Share prices across the sector rose, on average, about 32 percent in 2004 and 20 percent in 2005.

 Shares of many of the largest insurers and reinsurers based in Bermuda are down sharply this year despite the active hurricane season.
-ACE Ltd ACE.N, XL Group (XL.N), PartnerRe PRE.N and Everest Re (RE.N) are down between 10 and 24 percent since June 1.
+ACE Ltd, XL Group, PartnerRe and Everest Re are down between 10 and 24 percent since June 1.

 LOCATION, LOCATION, LOCATION